Politics of Kenya: Representation in Kenyan elections

+Indigenous groups in Kenya and government

-In general, the designation of "Indigenous" in Africa is difficult to place because most people living on the continent have generational ties to somewhere on the continent.
+In general, the designation of "Indigenous" in Africa is difficult to place, because most people living on the continent have generational ties to somewhere on the continent.
 However, there is mass migration within Africa whether that be for better opportunities of socio-economic opportunities, war and conflict, environmental disasters, and a plethora of other unique reasons.
 Despite this, there are still many Indigenous groups in Kenya who have lived and subsisted in the country for centuries.
 These groups are mainly made up of hunter-gatherer groups and pastoralists.
 Some Indigenous hunter-gatherer groups include the Ogiek, Sengwer, Yiaku, Waata, and Aweer (Boni) people.
 Additionally, some Indigenous pastoralist groups include the Turkana, Rendille, Borana, Maasai, Samburu, Ilchamus, Somali, Gabra, Pokot, and Endorois.
 Each group has individual land claims, many of which have been disputed over the years both in the colonial and post-colonial period.
 Due to the contentious nature of land rights, Indigenous groups have had conflict with the government and other groups over traditional lands.